BarsatKhadka/touch-grass-challenge/README.md

 1. Open the touch-grass-backend with VS Code
 2. Go to `src/main/java/com/barsat/touch_grass/TouchGrassApplication.java`
-3. Install the extension: Extension pack for java
+3. Install the Extension Pack for Java from the Extensions Marketplace.
+4. Follow the Database Setup instructions below.

 ### Backend Setup (with Intellij Idea)
-1.
+1. Open IntelliJ IDEA and go to File → Open.
+2. Locate the `touch-grass-backend` project folder and select the `pom.xml` file.
+3. When prompted, choose "Open as a Project".
+4. Follow the Database Setup instructions below.
+5. Press Ctrl + Alt + S to open Settings, navigate to Plugins, and install Lombok from the marketplace.
+7. Go to `src/main/java/com/barsat/touch_grass/TouchGrassApplication.java` and run the application.
+If a notification appears at the bottom right asking to "Enable annotation processing", click on it.
+Your application should now start.

 ## Setting up the database
 1. Create a database in MySQL.
 Name your database as you prefer.
-2. Open the touch-grass-backend in your code editor.
+2. Open the `touch-grass-backend` in your code editor.
-3. Navigate to `resources/application.properties` and update the database credentials:
+3. Navigate to `resources/application.properties` and update the database credentials with your MySQL Details:
 ```
-spring.datasource.url=jdbc:mysql://localhost:3306/{your_db_name}
+spring.datasource.url=jdbc:mysql://localhost:3306/{your_db_name (the db you just created)}
 spring.datasource.username={your_sql_username}
 spring.datasource.password={your_sql_password}
 ```
 * Hibernate will automatically generate the database schema for you.

+ Finally go to `src/main/java/com/barsat/touch_grass/TouchGrassApplication.java` and click the run button to start the application.

 ### Environment Variables
 For added security, it is recommended to store your database credentials in environment variables instead of directly placing them in the `application.properties` file.
 You can create a .env file to manage these variables as per your code editor.